AnonymousPlanet/thgtoa/guide.md

 Then we will download a convenient utility called PrivaZer that will allow you delete various traces in various places.
 Again you should not use this on the Decoy OS.

+This will be used for cleaning many things such as:

+-   The Windows USN journal which stores plenty of information[^191].

+-   The Windows System Resource Usage Monitor (SRUM)[^192].

+-   Various histories of various programs (such as the recent lists).

+-   The free (unallocated) space of your hard drive[^193].

+Here are the steps:

 -   Download and install PrivaZer from <https://privazer.com/en/download.php>

     -   Run Privazer after install